ONSdigital/sdg_data_updates/CONTRIBUTING.md

 ## General guidelines ##

 - Only edit code for one indicator on any branch
-- Commit at least once a day when you are writing code
+- Commit *at least once a day* when you are writing code.
+However, it is better to commit more frequently.
 - Use informative commit messages and pull request comments
 - Get code reviewed when merging into a branch that has other collaborators
 - Review is required to merge to main